theOneJMK/multipleLinearRegression/README.md

 I would appreciate any help from an experienced js-developer.

 The results of this library are tested against pythons 'stats-models' in order to ensure valid results.

+An usage example is shown in the file 'js/mylr.js' or in the 'test/integrationTest.js' file.